apple/swift-migration-guide/Guide.docc/CommonProblems.md

 var islandsInTheSea = 42
 ```

-Here, we have defined global state that allows mutation from any program
+Here, we have defined a global variable.
-context.
 The declaration is both non-isolated _and_ mutable from any
 isolation domain.
-These two poperties are are in conflict.
+These two poperties are in conflict.
 Even though this is a `Sendable` value type, there is no way for the
 compiler to statically enforce safety.